s6hib/Chatter-Box/README.md

 Here are some of the commands you can use with Chatter Box:

 - `!trivia`: Chatter Box will fetch a trivia question from the Open Trivia Database.
 Respond with your answer, and the bot will let you know if you're correct.
+3 attempts total and it'll give you a hint after 2 failed attempts!

 - `!joke`: Need a laugh?
 Chatter Box will send a random joke from its repertoire.